yuexing/realblog/engineering/android-dev.md

 * When importing an library, check "Build Path" -> "Order and Export"
 * When creating an activity, also add to "AndroidManifest.xml"
 * When using android v7 support, add to "Properties" -> "Android" -> "Library(Split DEX file)"
+* ListView and ListAdapter: a view has an adapter to getView so that layoutChildren.
+When the underlying of the adapter changes, adapter.notifyDataSetChanged() should be called to notify the datasetObserver.onChanged(), which will update the mItemCount = adapter.getCount().

 ## Test